The Practice of Wakefulness

 Besides these and other realms, practitioners can access the Form and Formless Realms, where pure consciousness exists devoid of sensory perceptions and bodily sensations, transcending the limitations of physical existence.
 These realms include infinite space, infinite consciousness, nothingness, and neither perception nor non-perception.

-The important point is that not only do beings exist in each of these realms, but that humans experience these mind state from one moment to the next throughout their life.
+The important point is that not only do beings exist in each of these realms, but that humans can experience these mind state from one moment to the next throughout their life.
 The more frequently we dwell and feed in these mental states, the more we get established there and they become reality.

-The path to liberation and the practice of wakefulness involves being aware of these mind states and letting go of attachment to dwelling in the mind states that correspond to the lower realms of existence and instead inclining the mind and learning to abide and dwell more and more frequently in the higher realms and mind states, such as the form and formless realms, where one can let go of clinging to the Five Aggregates and eventually release oneself from rebirth in any realm of existence.
+The path to liberation and the practice of wakefulness involves being aware of these mind states and letting go of attachment to dwelling in the mind states that correspond to the lower realms of existence and instead inclining the mind and learning to abide and dwell more and more frequently in the higher, more subtle realms and mind states, such as the form and formless realms, where one can let go of clinging to the Five Aggregates and eventually release oneself from rebirth in any realm of existence.

 Bulb